Can I Sue My High Blood Pressure Medication?

 • Preventing blood vessels from tightening (angiotensin II receptor blockers, or ARBs)

 Your physician can prescribe a medication that may work best for you, depending on your health, lifestyle, and symptoms.
-If one drug doesn't work well for you, your physician has a lot of other options, including:
+If one drug doesn't work well for you, your physician has many other options, including:

 • Chlorothiazide (a diuretic sold under the brand name Diuril